Braeden Anderson: College career

-Legal career
+Legal and Business career

 Anderson graduated from Seton Hall University School of Law in 2018.
-Upon passing the bar, he became an associate with the New York City firm Sidley Austin where he specializes in financial regulatory law.
+Upon passing the bar, he became an associate with the New York City firm Sidley Austin where he specialized in financial regulatory law.

+In 2021, Anderson and his wife, Selena Gabrielle, founded Absecon Capital, a hospitality startup that operated the restaurant brands Kook Burger and Black Turtle Coffee with locations in Philadelphia, New Jersey, and New York.
+After roughly two years in business, the restaurants closed, and in April 2025 the couple filed for Chapter 13 bankruptcy protection, citing debts tied to the ventures, including unpaid wages and taxes.
+The businesses also faced a wage theft lawsuit from a former employee, who alleged unpaid hours and unfulfilled promises of housing and visa sponsorship.

 Personal life

 His biological father, with whom he has had only sporadic contact, is a former player for the Nigeria national basketball team.
-He has five siblings - three brothers, Tegan, Kobe, Tavius, and two sisters, Taya and Kadance.